Learn how to recolor a picture background in PowerPoint 2013.

-OS: Windows 7 and 8
+OS: Windows 7 and higher

 Look at Figure 1, below closely and you will see exactly what we are trying to explain.

-Figure 1: Before and after Recolor -- sample thumbnails
+Figure 1: Before and after Recolor sample thumbnails

 As you can see within the thumbnails on the left, it is difficult to read much of the text on the slides.
 Granted, these slides would normally be shown at a much larger size, but the contrast between the background picture and the text is still aptly demonstrated in the thumbnails that you see.
 Also do note that we have used three text colors: black, a medium grey, and white.
-Our aim is to work around a background that works with at least two of those three text colors -- and we do agree that this is a slightly difficult task to accomplish unless you use the Recolor options available for pictures in PowerPoint 2013.
+Our aim is to work on a background that works with at least two of those three text colors, and we do agree that this is a slightly difficult task to accomplish unless you use the Recolor options available for pictures in PowerPoint 2013.

 Until these options were made available in PowerPoint, the only resource was to do these edits in a program like Adobe Photoshop, save them, and then insert as backgrounds on a slide.
 And of course, those edits were not non-destructible in the sense that you could get back your original pictures.
 But within PowerPoint, all these edits are really non-destructible!